A potential sterile neutrino search utilizing spectral distortion in a two-reactor/one-detector configuration: Discusion

 New experiments must also seek to improve spectral shape sensitivity.
 The principle culprit for the loss of shape discrimination power is the energy resolution of a detector.
 Ratio analyses for different values of $\Delta m^{2}_{14}$ are shown with no smearing applied in Figure \ref{noSmearing} and with smearing applied in Figure \ref{smearing}.
 If sensitivity to larger $\Delta m^{2}_{14}$ is desired, detectors with better energy resolution is a vital requirement.

 Currently, there are few experiments which have sensitivity to $\Delta m^{2}_{new}$ below the limits set by Bugey-3.
 The ICARUS experiment can claim sensitivity in this region, however it is a $\nu_\mu\rightarrow\nu_e$ appearance experiment and will not address the probability of $\bar{\nu}_e$ disappearance.
-If a solution to the RAA exists in the form of sterile neutrino oscillations, such a solution could be probed by reactor $\bar{\nu}_e$ experiments which cleverly address the many unknowns present in reactor $\bar{\nu}_e$ flux predictions.
-In addition, some cosmological studies (e.g. those using WMAP-9 data) are more consistent with 4 rather than 3 flavors of neutrinos ($N_{eff}=3.84\pm$0.40) \cite{COSMEXP1}.
-When combined with BAO and $H_{0}$ data and other CMB measurements, this same study gives an upper limit on the total mass of neutrinos of $m_{tot}<0.44$ eV at 95\% CL.
-If all of this mass were due to a sterile flavor, then the region below $(0.44)^{2} \sim 0.19$ eV$^{2}$ becomes even more interesting to explore with this new technique.
+If a solution to the RAA exists in the form of sterile neutrino oscillations, such a solution could be probed by reactor $\bar{\nu}_e$ experiments that cleverly address the many unknowns present in reactor $\bar{\nu}_e$ flux predictions.

+The most recent results from Planck report $N_{eff} = 3.06$ \cite{COSMEXP1}.
+When combined with BAO, $H_{0}$ data, and other CMB measurements, $N_{eff} = 3.30\pm0.27$.
+This mildly disfavors four flavors of neutrinos but does not completely rule out this possibility.
+If the sum of all neutrino masses were due to a sterile flavor, then the region below $(0.23)^{2} \sim 0.053$ eV$^{2}$ becomes even more interesting to explore with this new technique. \afterpage{